Photo booth: Passport photo booths

+Korean-style photo booths

+South Korea’s photo-booth renaissance gathered pace in the late 2010s, led by chains such as Life Four Cut (인생네컷), Photoism, Photomatic, and Haru Film.

+These booths emphasise a studio-style portrait look—typically using DSLR or mirrorless cameras with a slightly high-angle lens position, soft continuous lighting, slim vertical “four-cut’’ or receipt-style strips, seasonal decorative frames, and muted film-look filters.

+By the early-2020s they had become ubiquitous along shopping streets, cafés, subway stations, festivals and K-pop fan-event venues, often operating 24 hours and offering QR-code downloads and cashless payment.

+The K-style booth format has since expanded beyond Korea, with permanent outlets or pop-ups reported in Hong Kong, Singapore, the United States and the United Kingdom.

+Alongside the major chains, Korean developers and manufacturers — such as Chalkak Studio — provide studio-look booths, vertical-strip layouts and event-driven software to domestic and overseas venues, helping the Korean style become one of the most influential modern photo-booth formats.

 Photo sticker booths

 Photo sticker booths or photo sticker machines originated from Japan (see Purikura below).
 They are a special type of photo booth that produce photo stickers.
 Still maintaining huge popularity in Japan, they have spread throughout Asia to Taiwan, South Korea, Hong Kong, Singapore, Malaysia, Philippines, China, Vietnam, and Thailand.
 They have also been imported to Australia.
 Some have also begun appearing in the United States and Canada although they failed to make any impression in Europe when introduced in the mid-1990s.

 Purikura

 In Japan, purikura (プリクラ) refers to a photo sticker booth or the product of such a photo booth.
 The name is a shortened form of the registered Atlus/Sega trademark Print Club (プリント倶楽部, Purinto Kurabu), the first purikura machine, introduced to arcades in 1995.

 Purikura produce what are today called selfies.
 Purikura is essentially a cross between a traditional license/passport photo booth and an arcade video game, with a computer which allows the manipulation of digital images.
 It involves users posing in front of a camera within the compact booth, having their images taken, and then printing the photos with various effects designed to look kawaii.
 It presents a series of choices, such as desired backdrops, borders, insertable decorations, icons, text writing options, hair extensions, twinkling diamond tiaras, tenderized light effects, and predesigned decorative margins.